 Mechanical damage at the maximum expected level, as specified in clause 8.4.4.2 and 8.4.3.

-Manufacturing defects at the maximum size (or ratio) in conformance with applied inspection methods as specified in clause 8.4.2.1.
+Manufacturing defects at the maximum size (or ratio) in conformance with applied NDT methods as specified in clause 8.4.2.1.

 Detected defects in conformance with clause 10.7.